spatie/laravel-resource-links/README.md

 }
 ```

-### Endpoint collections
+### Endpoint groups

 Sometimes a more fine grained control is needed to construct endpoints.
 Let's say you want to prefix a set of endpoints, change the name of an endpoint or just specify which endpoints to include.
-That's where endpoint collections come into place.
-A resource with controller endpoints and an action endpoint can now be constructed as such:
+That's where endpoint groups come into place.
+You can now create a resource witg controller endpoints and an action endpoint as such:

 ``` php
 class UserResource extends JsonResource